How do you change from one pill to another?

 The combined pill contains two types of hormones (oestrogen and progestogen), whereas the ‘minipill’ contains only one (progestogen).

 The combined pill packet will contain 21 or 28 pills, depending on the brand.
-After 21 days of taking the pill, you’ll have either a 7-day break of no pills, or 7 days of ‘placebo’ pills, which are pills that don’t contain any hormones.
+After 21 days of taking the pill, you’ll usually have either a 7-day break of no pills, or 7 days of ‘placebo’ pills, which are pills that don’t contain any hormones.
 This is when you get your ‘withdrawal’ bleed.

 This also applies with ‘placebo’ pills.
 Switch pills when you’re taking your ‘active’ ones (with hormones), so that your hormone levels don’t have the chance to drop.
 You don’t need to wait for your withdrawal bleed before switching pills.